 But there are times when you have to break down and iron something anyway.
 Whether it’s a dress shirt for your honey or an outfit for a special occasion, sometimes there’s no other choice but to just suck it up and get the job done.

-One thing that’s an irritant about ironing is having to find a place to store the ironing board when you’re not using it.
+- One thing that’s an irritant about ironing is having to find a place to store the ironing board when you’re not using it.
 This built-in ironing board solves that problem.
-I remember my grandmother’s house had an ironing board build in to her utility room and I always thought it was the coolest thing ever.
+I remember my grandmother’s house had an ironing board built in to her utility room and I always thought it was the coolest thing ever.
 She just opened the little door when she needed to press something and then folded it back up and shut the door when she was done.
 (Years later when we bought our last house it also had a built-in ironing board.
 However, it was in the most awkward spot ever and we ended up removing it when we painted the kitchen.
 I felt like Grandma was probably looking down frowning at me for getting rid of something so useful.)

 Add a little fun to functional